-- (4) Information showing the financial relationship of the branch/similar entity to the main campus. - (5) The most recent audited financial statement of the institution.
+- (4) Information showing the financial relationship of the branch/similar entity to the main campus. - (5) The most recent audited financial statement of the institution. - b.

-- b.
 Information in the standard NASAD format which demonstrates compliance with all applicable standards including, but not limited to operational standards, applicable curricular standards, Standards for Institutions of Higher Education for which NASAD is the Designated Institutional Accreditor, and Specific Operational Standards for Proprietary Institutions of Higher Education. - 2.
-Within six months of the opening of a branch campus or similar entity, the branch/similar entity must schedule a visit and host a team of NASAD visiting evaluators. - 3.
+Within six months of the opening of a branch campus or similar entity, the branch/similar entity must schedule a site visit and host a team of NASAD visiting evaluators, and the team must conduct and complete the visit. - 3.
 Approval of the branch campus or similar entity and its operations will depend upon the institution's demonstration that it meets requisite NASAD standards applicable to the programs it offers and the operations that support those programs.